-Serbia: The IMF does not seek a new price increase in electricity10.
-January 2018. / News Serbia Energy
+Serbia: The IMF does not seek a new price increase in electricity, News Serbia Energy

 After a long time in the memorandum that this financial institution signed with the government there is no announcement of a new price hike. – IMF is satisfied with the payment of “Srbijagas” as much as 97 percent.